fmerian/awesome-developer-first-channels/templates/product-hunt-launch-kit.md

 # makers

 > Who worked on this product?
-You’re free to add anyone who worked on the product with Product Hunt username of Twitter handles.
+You’re free to add anyone who worked on the product with Product Hunt username of Twitter / X handles.

 ```